RMITLibrary/easy_cite/markdown/apa7thed.md

 > {.figure-text}**Figure 1**<br>
 > *Dose Distributions for a Left-Breast Tumor*<br>
 > ![Sample image](images/sample-image.gif)<br>
 > Note.
 Dose distributions for a left-breast tumor (a, b) at the level of surgical bed defined by titanium clips (arrows) and the corresponding DVH (c, d) for supine (left) and prone (right) positions.
 From “Pilot Study of Feasibility and Dosimetric Comparison of Prone Versus Supine Breast Radiotherapy,” by E. Fernandez-Lizarbe, A. Montero, A. Polo, R. Hernanz, R. Moris, S. Formenti, and A. Ramos, 2013, *Clinical and Translational Oncology*, 15, p.
-453 (https<nolink>://doi.org/10.1007/s12094-012-0950-8).
+453 (https://doi.org/10.1007/s12094-012-0950-8).
 Copyright 2013 by Springer International Publishing. {/.figure-text}

 #### Reference list

 The figure must appear in the reference list, and the citation is formatted in correct APA style of the original source.

+##### Example

 > {.hanging-indent}Fernandez-Lizarbe, E., Montero, A., Polo, A., Hernanz, R., Moris, R., Formenti, S., & Ramos, A. (2013).
-Pilot study of feasibility and dosimetric comparison of prone versus supine breast radiotherapy. *Clinical and Translational Oncology*, 15, 450-459. https<nolink>://doi.org/10.1007/s12094-012-0950-8 {/.hanging-indent}
+Pilot study of feasibility and dosimetric comparison of prone versus supine breast radiotherapy. *Clinical and Translational Oncology*, 15, 450-459. https://doi.org/10.1007/s12094-012-0950-8 {/.hanging-indent}

 ###### end-subtype-content